What is the Difference Between CSRD and ESRS?

 • Framework Structure: The ESRS comprises two overarching standards (ESRS 1 and 2) and ten topical standards (ESRS E1 to E10), addressing a spectrum of sustainability issues, from general principles to specific environmental, social, and governance matters.

-Implementation Challenges and Opportunities
+Implementing the CSRD and ESRS: Challenges and Opportunities

 Implementing the CSRD and adhering to the ESRS present a range of challenges and opportunities for companies.
 From defining the scope of reporting to collecting and analysing relevant data, businesses must carefully plan their sustainability reporting journey.
 Ensuring data accuracy, selecting appropriate reporting processes, and staying abreast of ESRS developments are essential steps.